isiahArrufat/Safe-space_backend/readme.md

 This auth-express-login project uses `httpOnly cookies` to securely store `JWTs`, protecting them from being accessed by client-side scripts and thus mitigating `XSS` risks. `CSRF` protection is implemented using the csurf middleware, which requires a valid `CSRF token` for state-changing requests, preventing `CSRF attacks`.
 Using `httpOnly cookies` is a step towards securing your application against such vulnerabilities.
 There are videos listed below that speak to each technology.

-This app includes authroutes for Register, Login, Logout, and checking Authentication all handled in an `authController`
+This app includes authroutes for Register, Login, Logout, and checking Authentication all handled in the `controllers/authController.js` file.

 This will allow you to setup Protected routes on the front end, based on a user being Logged In on the Client Side